 Technically everyone flexes every day, yep even your grandma flexes.
 Anytime you move you are flexing a muscle, the degree to which you flex will differ for each movement, but it is wrong to assume that anyone is living in a flex-free environment.

 Flexing is where you contract a muscle isometrically for a prolonged period of time (less than a minute).

 If you caught a tennis ball in both hands and held it to your chest you would be flexing your biceps – but not particularly hard.
-If you held a heavy box for 30 seconds you would also be flexing your biceps, this time a bit harder.
+Holding a heavy box for 30 seconds would also be flexing your biceps, this time a bit harder.
 If you squeezed your bicep as tight as possible to show off to your friends you would … be incredibly vain.
 You would also be flexing maximally.

 In this article we aren’t talking about run of the mill flexing though, we are talking about dedicated time spent flexing.

-When bodybuilders are preparing for a competition, they spend many hours practicing their routine.
+When bodybuilders are preparing for a competition, they spend many hours practising their routine.
 This is where you go on stage and pose in a position that is advantageous for displaying your muscles.

-Many bodybuilders have claimed that practicing their routine for hours on end has helped them develop their muscles further.
+Many bodybuilders have claimed that practising their routine for hours on end has helped them develop their muscles further.